FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 : The current value is 0b11010000, representing the FC attribute as optional, transitive, partial, and extended-length.

 Type (1 octet):
 : The current value is TBD, which is waiting for the IANA assignment.
-Refer to {{iana-considerations}}.
+Refer to {{iana-considerations}} for more information.

 FCList Length (2 octets):
 : The value is the total length of the FCList in bytes.

 FCList (variable length):
 : The value is a sequence of FCs, in order.
 The definition of the FC signed code format is shown in {{figure2}}.
+It does not conflict with the AS_PATH attribute.
+They can coexist in the same FC-BGP UPDATE message.

 ~~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1